 THE RANKING OF LOCAL SEARCH RESULTS ON GOOGLE IS BASED ON THE FOLLOWING LOCAL RANKING SIGNALS:

-All Google posts are analyzed for the quality of their content, so you have to do a lot more than just string together a few lines and hope for the best.
+All Google posts are analysed for the quality of their content, so you have to do a lot more than just string together a few lines and hope for the best.
 Proper research of all the facts is essential because if Google identifies false information, your rank will drop on local search results pages.
 Your content needs to have real value for the user, be easy to read, and be interesting enough to keep the reader engaged.
 Three things you must focus on when producing high-quality content are local intent, keyword usage, and freshness.
 If you nail these things, while providing factual information, your business will rank high on local search results pages.

 External Links/Inbound Links